simplycubed/extensions/docs/webflow-memberships/get-started.md

 - **Cloud Firestore paths:**

+  > The createdOn and updatedOn timestamps have been converted from strings to timestamps.

   Which paths in your Cloud Firestore instance contains user data?
 Leave empty if you don't use Cloud Firestore.
 Enter the full paths, separated by commas.
 You can represent the User ID of the user with `{_id}`.
 For example, if you have the collections `users` and `admins`, and each collection has documents with the User ID as document IDs, then you can enter `users/{_id},admins/{_id}`.

 - **Realtime Database instance:**